Kenny McClinton: Arrest and imprisonment

 On 29 August 1977 McClinton's home, 59 Roseleigh Street, off Rosapenna Street, was raided and he was taken into police custody, where he eventually confessed to the murders of Carville and Bradshaw.
 However, when he came to trial McClinton retracted his confession and changed his plea to not guilty, appearing in court naked in what he claimed was a display of contempt for the trial.
 He was convicted of both killings.

-Initially held in Crumlin Road Gaol, McClinton's successive violent outbursts saw him transferred to the Maze Prison where he went 'on the blanket' to protest for political status for politically motivated offences.
+Initially held in Crumlin Road Gaol, McClinton's successive violent outbursts saw him transferred to the Maze Prison, where he went 'on the blanket' to protest for political status for politically motivated offences.
 He retained his reputation for violence in the Maze although he also took to writing poetry, which generally dealt with the theme of anger at his and other loyalists' incarceration when he felt they were simply supporting British rule through their actions against the IRA.

 McClinton was tried at the High Court, Belfast, before a Diplock court chaired by Lord Justice O'Donnell in February 1979.
-He argued that his confession had been extracted under duress, but after seventeen days, the judge found him guilty and, describing McClinton as a "ruthless cold-blooded assassin", gave him two life sentences with a minimum of twenty years advised.
+He argued that his confession had been extracted under duress, but after seventeen days the judge found him guilty.
+Describing McClinton as a "ruthless cold-blooded assassin", he gave him two life sentences with a minimum of twenty years.